fanconic/colon_cancer_segmentation/README.md

 ### Repository Structure

-- `run.sh`: Script to train the U-Net on the leonhard
 - `train.py`: Main training loop in PyTorch
+- `predict.py`: Prediction script
 - `cross-validation.py`: Script to elaborate on the most suited model configuration
 - `settings.py`: Settings for paths, hyperparameters and variables
+- `run.sh`: Script to train the U-Net on Leonhard
+- `run_predict.sh`: Run the prediction script on Leonhard

 ### Source Code Directory Tree
 ```
 .
 └── src                 # Source code for the experiments
     ├── data                # Data setup, preprocessing, augmentation
-    ├── models              # UNet and various features of it
+    ├── models              # U-Net and various features of it
     └── utils               # Helpers
 ```